nodiscc/xsrv/roles/homepage/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables

+_Note:_ This role should be listed _after_ other roles it integrates with, else applications/services that are not yet deployed when the role runs, will not be listed.

 ## Usage

 Access the homepage in a [web browser](https://www.mozilla.org/firefox/) at the URL/domain name defined by `{{ homepage_fqdn }}`.